jackokring/majar/README.md

 * `lisp` but it doesn't use lists directly.
 * `lua` a nice little gem.
 * `java` an easy workhorse to do the backend connection to JNI C.
+* `algol/pascal` it was good.
+Everything from the triple ref to the structure.

 Dedications
 -